nLab

 Idea

-One way of thinking of the blob complex is as a generalization of the Hochschild complex? to higher categories and higher dimensional manifolds.
+The blob complex may be thought of as a generalization of the Hochschild complex to higher categories and higher dimensional manifolds.

 Its advantage over the Hochschild complex is that it is “local”.
 In higher dimensions this locality means that it is easy to (well-) define the blob complex of an n-category + n-manifold without choosing any sort of decomposition of the n-manifold.